Azure/azure-quickstart-templates/101-cosmosdb-create-arm-template/README.md

-# Create a Single-Region Azure Cosmos DB account
+# Create a Single-Region Azure Cosmos DB account for any API Type

 This template will create an Azure Cosmos DB account in a single region and provides multiple different configurations including: